alinealvim/ProjectMyBookShelf/README.md

 ## Outcome

-A functional full-stack product that enables users to track reading progress and visualise habits over time.
+A functional full-stack product that enables users to track reading progress and visualise habits over time, supporting the initial goal of reinforcing consistency.

 Final grade: **19/20** — with positive feedback on problem framing and product approach.

+---

+## What I would validate next

+- Whether progress visualisation effectively increases user consistency over time.
+- Which features users engage with most (tracking vs. charts).
+- Whether reminders or notifications would improve habit continuity.

 ---